georgeemichel/Cryptokitties/README.md

 ## Credits

-Credits for this code go to the team at Cryptokitties.
+Credits for this code go to the team at Cryptokitties :D.